Date of Discovery

 Some legends state the Howler to be a growling demon stalking its prey across the country or mountainsides.
 Others report the Howler appearing in the distance just for a look at the passer-byes before disappearing again.
 The 1800s versions of the Howler telltale of people being attacked and killed; while recent tales to match.
 Most sightings have become passive walk byes with some strange howling or growling.

 Adding even more confusion to this creature’s tale in the late 1990s hoax.
-Convinced this and other legends were a hoax, an Arkansas student made it his mission to prove the cyrtid community wrong.
+Convinced this and other legends were a hoax, an Arkansas student made it his mission to prove the cryptid community wrong.
 This person flooded websites and blogs with outlandish sighting stories of the Howler, as well as other legends.
 This made researching and proving the truth of the Howler, to be massively difficult.
 Scientists have since launched full investigations to get to the bottom of the Howler legend.
 Chad Arment even states in his book Cryptozoology that the Ozark Howler is definitely a hoax, but there is no further evidence presented.

 Modern Pop-Culture References